Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Estimates on resolvents

 We observe here that that the matrices $V_2$ and $V_3$ are smaller in magnitude in comparison to $V_1$ by a factor of $\theta^{-1}$ under the event $\cB_2$.
 Hence it is to be expected that the quadratic forms involving $V_2$ and $V_3$ in \eqref{equation - QXVXQ 1} should be negligible in comparison to the one involving $V_1$.
 To be more concrete, we sketch here how bound the quadratic form involving $V_2$; the case of $V_3$ can be dealt with in a similar manner.
 Recall that the matrix $E_0\tp E_0$ can be written as $E_0\tp E_0 = E_{k0} \tp E_{k0} + \frac{1}{T}\underline\epsilonb_{k0} \underline\epsilonb_{k0}\tp$.
 Then we can write

 At this point we recognize that the four terms above has a similar structure as the case of $V_1$.
 Namely they all involve quadratic forms where the matrix in the middle is independent from the vectors on each side.
 Using the same approach as we did in the case of $V_1$ we can indeed show that this is a negligible term in comparison.
 The case of $V_3$ is similar albeit more tedious, and we omit the details.
+We may then conclude that